Virginia Transportation Modeling Program

 Travel characteristics

-The Richmond/Tri-Cities region is home to a minor port on the James River.
-The Port of Richmond serves both domestic and international intermodal freight.
+The Richmond/Tri-Cities region is home the Port of Richmond, a minor facility on the James River, which serves both domestic and international intermodal freight.

-A smaller private port is located at City Point in Hopewell.
+A much smaller private port is located at City Point in Hopewell.

-Amtrak serves the region, with stations at Main Street and Staples Mill in Richmond, a station in Ashland, and Ettrick station in Petersburg.
+Amtrak serves the regions with stations at Main Street and Staples Mill in Richmond, a station in Ashland, and Ettrick station in Petersburg.

-A major Interstate loop (Interstate 295) provides a bypass of the entire region, from south of the Tri-Cities to north of the Richmond area on I-95.
+A major interstate loop (Interstate 295) provides a bypass of the entire region, from south of Tri-Cities to north of the Richmond area, on I-95.